-- The District provides uniforms for high school music groups and these are mandatory for participation in high school Band, Choir and Orchestra performances. - The individual student must provide uniform accessories such as shoes, socks, gloves, tux shirts, bow ties, etc. as needed. - Students are responsible for maintenance/cleaning fees. - Each student is responsible for repair or replacement of any damaged or unreturned uniform or accessory. - Junior High music students may be required to provide a uniform at the discretion of the Director and Principal. - At the 6th grade level, the uniform requirement for Band and Orchestra students will be at the discretion of the Junior High Band or Orchestra Director in consultation with the principal.
+- The District provides uniforms for junior high and high school music groups and these are mandatory for participation in Band, Choir and Orchestra performances. - The individual student must provide uniform accessories such as shoes, socks, gloves, etc. as needed. - Students are responsible for maintenance/cleaning fees. - Each student is responsible for repair or replacement of any damaged or unreturned uniform or accessory. - At the 6th grade level, the uniform requirement for Band and Orchestra students will be at the discretion of the Junior High Band or Orchestra Director in consultation with the principal.

 - Marching band uniforms, tuxedo pants/jacket (gentlemen) and concert dresses (ladies) are provided by the RISD.
 Students will be charged a dry cleaning fee to cover the annual costs of cleaning these uniforms.
-It is a privilege and an honor to wear the Richardson High School Band uniform. - Students must follow all uniform guidelines in order to protect the integrity and quality of the uniform.
+It is a privilege and an honor to wear the Richardson High School Band uniform. - > Students must follow all uniform guidelines in order to protect the integrity and quality of the uniform.
 Eating will not be allowed while students are wearing the uniform.
-The only allowable beverage is water. - Students will be required to purchase a Richardson GEB Under Armor shirt at Band Registration.
+The only allowable beverage is water. - > Students will be required to purchase a Richardson GEB Under Armor shirt at Band Registration.
 This is the only shirt allowed under the uniform.
-There may be instances where the band needs to take off their coats and the students must look uniform. - If any part of the marching or concert uniform is damaged, destroyed, or lost when it is checked in following marching /concert season, students will be held responsible for the costs. - Marching uniforms will be stored in the band hall and issued before each performance.
-These uniforms will be returned to the uniform rack after each performance prior to leaving the school. - The following concert uniform parts must be purchased at band registration through the RABC:
+There may be instances where the band needs to take off their coats and the students must look uniform. - ➤ If any part of the marching or concert uniform is damaged, destroyed, or lost when it is checked in following marching /concert season, students will be held responsible for the costs. - Marching uniforms will be stored in the band hall and issued before each performance.
+These uniforms will be returned to the uniform rack after each performance prior to leaving the school. - ➤ The following concert uniform parts must be purchased at band registration through the RABC: